kiarashdelavar/kiarashdelavar/README.md

   I’m currently looking for opportunities to collaborate with other developers and contribute to open source projects.

-  I am a firm believer in the power of collaboration and enjoy working within diverse teams to achieve project objectives.
-I am always open to new opportunities and challenges that will stimulate my professional growth in these areas.
+I think teamwork is really important, and I like working with different people to finish projects.
+I'm always up for new challenges that help me grow in my career, especially when it comes to teamwork.

   You can check out some of my work on my [https://www.linkedin.com/in/kiarash-delavar-b1a542289/].